-One of the easiest ways to save time for you and your workers is implementing a WMS in your e-commerce warehouse.
+One of the easiest ways to save time for you and your workers is implementing a warehouse management system (WMS) in your e-commerce warehouse.
 Using a WMS is a great way to manage multiple orders at once and optimize things that can take up a lot of time, such as walking time within an e-commerce warehouse.
 However, did you know that a WMS can even save precious seconds by optimizing scanning processes as well?

 Take, for example, an average e-commerce order.
 Let’s say that the average number of products per order is 2 to 3.
 If the median number of orders is 2,000 per day, then let us assume our workers are picking around 6,000 products per day.
 This example will not include walking time or picking cart location time, but will solely focus on the seconds spent scanning a location and entering the product and quantity.